Our Philanthropy - a core mission

 - St Lawrence Jewry Church

-In addition to financial donations, to ensure the relationships between the WCI and its Charity Partners are fruitful and mutually beneficial, a WCI member offers to lead the relationship with a charity, championing them within the WCI, representing the Company at charity events and offering support and advice when required.
+In addition to financial donations, to ensure the relationships between the WCI and its Charity Partners are fruitful and mutually beneficial, WCI members volunteer to lead the relationship with each charity, championing them within the WCI, representing the Company at charity events and offering support and advice when required.
 The two-way communication this facilitates is invaluable.

-Details of the new application process for our future Charity Partners will be released in March 2025, with a selection process taking place during Summer 2025, to be effective from October 2025.
+The WCICT is proud to work with a wide range of incredible charities over a long period.
+Our next window for Charity Partner applications will be in Spring 2027, with a selection process taking place during Summer 2027, to be effective from October 2027.

 Our Service Affiliations